Bomb shelter lighting.

 If you are using a glue gun be sure to make a good contact with the split pin paper fastener before applying the glue.
 It will probably be best to wrap the wire around the leg of the fastener a few times to ensure a good contact.

-Once you have your wire fixed firmly in place press the two clips back together on the split pin paper fastener making sure that the wire runs down the centre of the two legs on the fastener as shown below.
+Once you have the wire fixed firmly in place press the two clips back together on the split pin paper fastener making sure that the wire runs down the centre of the two legs on the fastener as shown below.

-Push the points through the hole that you made in your pen top until the cap of the fastener touches the pen top.
+Push the points through the hole that you made in the pen top until the cap of the fastener touches the pen top.
 (You may need to make the hole slightly bigger but try not to make it too big as a snug fit is better.)

 With that done open the two legs out inside the pen top to ensure that the paper fastener does not come out.